 There is an interesting statement regarding Noah in the midst of one of the most terrifying trials that a human being has ever gone through.

 There must have been times when Noah wondered where God had gone; in the midst of the violent devastation that was going on.

 It wasn't merely water.
 There were tremendous earthquakes that were going on!
-Water was squeezed out from under the surface of the earth—gushing; geysers all over the place, with the culmination of earthquakes, mountains rising and falling, and water—maybe with tremendous tidal waves going every which direction!
+Water was squeezed out from under the surface of the earth—gushing; geysers all over the place, with the combination of earthquakes, mountains rising and falling, and water—maybe with tremendous tidal waves going every which direction!

 And there he was—floating around in something just like a barge, a rudderless barge—being tossed to and fro, with all kinds of flotsam and jetsam.
-Everywhere you looked: debris filled water; huge trees floating all over the place, being thrown up into the air through these big waves all that tumultuous water.
+Everywhere you looked: debris-filled water; huge trees floating all over the place, being thrown up into the air through these big waves, all that tumultuous water.

 God hadn't gone anywhere.
 God was watching over Noah and, it says here, the animals too.

 Genesis 8:1 "And God remembered Noah, and every living thing, and all the cattle that was with him in the ark:..."

 "Remember" is used here not in any way to intimate that God was in any danger of forgetting, but rather is referring to His special attention to those who are His own sons.
 His eyes were on Noah, His family, and those animals in the ark—constantly; just like we saw in the sermon this morning.